 Understanding Access Modifiers in C#

-Access modifiers defines the accessibility of objects and all of its members, all objects and members have access modifiers implemented, even if it's not stated then default access modifier is applied then.
+Access modifiers define the accessibility of objects and all of their members, all objects and members have access modifiers implemented, even if it's not stated the default access modifier is applied then.

 Access Modifiers Types